ahmedthrowaway/My-App/readme.txt

-Assignment 2 by Ahmed A - SWE645 - Spring 2026
+Assignment 3 by Ahmed A - SWE645 - Spring 2026 - App documentation
 ---------------------------------------------------